telstra/MessagingAPI-SDK-python/README.md

 please see here:
 <https://dev.telstra.com/content/messaging-api-v3#operation/getTrialNumbers>.

-The function `telstra.messaging.v3.free_trial_numbers.get_all`
+The function `telstra.messaging.free_trial_numbers.get_all`
 can be used to retrieve registered destinations.
 It takes no arguments.

-Raises `telstra.messaging.v3.exceptions.FreeTrialNumbersError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.FreeTrialNumbersError` if anything goes wrong.

 It returns the list of phone numbers that have been registered.